" />

 Emotionally ready people take responsibility.
 Regardless of who is to blame for their problems, they do not wait for their partners to fix them.
 They are less concerned with being right, feeling justified, or blaming than they are with improving the relationship.
 They recognize that direct efforts to change their partners do not work and only cause greater emotional distance.

 If you are not emotionally ready for coaching, then counseling is recommended as an initial intervention.
-If you are emotionally ready, then you may wish to start with a trial coaching session.
+If you are ready, choose the coaching package that best suits your situation.